gourabdg47/gourabdg47.github.io/_posts/2025-04-09-application-security.md

 2. Domain 4.0: Security Operations
 3. Domain 5.0: Security Program Management and Oversight

+---
 ### Software development life cycle
 **SDLC** describes  the steps in a model for software development throughout its life.
 From idea to requirement gathering, analysis to design, coding, testing & rollout.
 Once the software is in production, it includes from user training, maintenance and decommissioning.

 <img src="https://raw.githubusercontent.com/gourabdg47/gourabdg47.github.io/refs/heads/main/assets/images/SDLC.png" alt="High-level SDLC view" width="500" title="High-level SDLC view" />

+#### Phases of SDLC
+1. **Planning** : Initial investigation into weather the effort should occur.
+Here we looks for alternative solutions and high-level cost for each solutions
+2. **Requirements** : Getting customer input to determine the desired functionality and what improvements are required.
+Requirements may be ranked to determine which of them are the most critical to the success of the project.
+3. **Design** : Design for functionality, architecture, integration points, dataflow, business process and other required design consideration.
+4. **Coding** : Development of the parts of the software, testing mainly unite testing (the testing of small components).
+5. **Testing** : Majority of the testing occurs outside the coding phase, like testing with the customers, others outside of the development team
+6. **Maintains**  : Making sure the software keeps on working as intended

+---

+**DevOps** combines software development and IT operations with the goal of optimizing the SDLC.
+This is done by using collections of tools called toolchains to improve SDLC processes.
+The toolchain includes tools that assist with coding, building, testing, packaging, releasing, configuring monitoring software.
+#### The Role of Security Practitioners in DevSecOps 🔒

+In a **DevSecOps** model, security teams don’t just “check boxes” – they actively shape secure development workflows.
+Here’s what they do:
+##### Key Responsibilities 🛠️

+- **Threat Analysis**: Identify risks early in the development lifecycle.
+- **Communication**: Bridge gaps between developers, ops, and leadership.
+- **Planning & Testing**: Embed security into design and automate security checks.
+- **Feedback Loops**: Improve processes by sharing insights with teams.
+- **Continuous Improvement**: Update tools, policies, and training as threats evolve.

+##### Collaboration & Awareness 🤝

+- Understand the **organization’s risk tolerance** to prioritize effectively.
+- Stay synced with **DevSecOps workflows** (who’s doing what, and when).

+##### Integration with CI/CD Pipelines ⚙️

+DevSecOps thrives in automated environments:

+- **Automated Security Testing**: Scans for vulnerabilities during code commits.
+- **Tooling**:

+    - Configuration management (e.g., Ansible, Terraform).
+    - Dependency scanners (e.g., Snyk, OWASP).
+    - Patch management tools.

+##### Key Takeaways 💡
+Security in DevSecOps isn’t a gatekeeper – it’s a **continuous partner** that:

+1. Adapts to agile workflows.
+2. Balances speed with safety.
+3. Leverages automation to scale securely.

+---